Local and Regional EV Planning Partners

 - Transportation Improvement Programs: MPOs and RTPOs develop four-year, fiscally constrained Transportation Improvement Programs (TIPs), which outline specific transportation projects and strategies with committed funding.
 State DOTs develop a similar Statewide TIP (STIP), which incorporates MPO, Tribal, and RTPO TIPs but also identifies projects in rural areas and small urban areas not covered by MPOs or RTPOs.
 TIPs could include specific, funded projects to install EV charging stations.
 They could also identify when major transportation projects are occurring in their area to better coordinate EVSE installations with these projects.

 - Long-Range Transportation Plans: Regional, Metropolitan, or Statewide Long-Range Transportation Plans cover a minimum of 20-years and identify goals and strategies for how the agency plans to invest in the transportation system.
 Long-range plans may include goals that facilitate investments in EVs and EV charging infrastructure, such as improving air quality in a region, supporting growing demand for charging stations, and meeting climate resilience goals.
 They may also include more specific strategies like installing EV corridors along State highways.
+State DOTs may also wish to consider the availability of AFCs when creating their State Freight Plans and planning for future freight infrastructure needs.

 MPO and Clean Cities Coalition Partner on Alternative Fuels Corridor Nomination for Ohio